 In general, I summarize the sentiment of the C-Suite to this predicament is below:

 CTO: “We built this business on voice and we know how to do it right.
 But I have other, more important technology projects to fund and drive to completion.”

 COO: “Complexity is the enemy.
 I have too many vendors, patchwork OSS/BSS, and large network and routing inventory to manage.
 It works, but it is resource intensive and a headache to troubleshoot.”

 CMO: “I need new products and features in days/weeks not months/years.
 I need the same business voice solution in-region and out-of-region and I need a wireless play.”

 CFO: “We can’t justify spending any CAPEX on voice network when voice revenue is flat to declining; we need it for broadband, LTE, IoT and other projects.
 Our voice TCO is out of alignment with our revenues and growth.”

 CEO: “We need to focus on our core strategic growth initiatives; is running our own voice network still a strategic imperative?”

-This mismatch between need to have voice and the lack of desire in building and maintaining the network is provide significant push for the cloud voice platform.
-There is an increasing opportunity for service providers to cloud source their voice network to deliver significant savings, simpler operations, excellent service experience and strong product/technology leadership.
+This mismatch between need to have voice and the lack of desire in building and maintaining the network provides a significant push for the cloud voice platform.
+There is an increasing opportunity for service providers to cloud source their voice network to deliver significant savings, simpler operations, excellent service experience, and strong product/technology leadership.